isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-09-09-post-An Inclusive Sports Festival That Bonded Communities.md

 **Community Challenge Shield**<br>
 The Community Challenge Shield is an Overall Award accorded to recognise the Cluster for their best engagement outcomes/efforts to engage and bond their residents in the Community Games (CG) and Singapore National Games (SNG).

-The Overall Award comprises four categories, they are as follows:- (a) **Best Decorated Cluster** - Clusters which have done well in decorating their competition venues i.e. Community Clubs;
+The Overall Award comprises four categories, they are as follows:

+(a) **Best Decorated Cluster** - Clusters which have done well in decorating their competition venues i.e. Community Clubs;

 (b) **Best Cheerleading Cluster** - Clusters which have done well in organising cheerleading groups to enliven the Games;